Creating a New Kind of Doctor

 • Subspecialty outpatient elective (2 weeks)

-• Community pediatrics (2 weeks)
+• Community advocacy (2 weeks)

 • General pediatrics ambulatory clinic (2 weeks)